gorgitko/molminer/README.md

 To install MolMiner without dependencies just download this repository and run `python setup.py install`.
 MolMiner will be then available from shell as `molminer` and also as a Python library.

 ## Conda package (currently only for linux64)
 [Conda][6] is a package, dependency and environment management for any language including Python.
+MolMiner package includes precompiled dependencies and data files.
+It also manages all the needed envinronment variables and enables bash auto-completion.

 **TO BE DONE**